barreiro-r/ready-set-plot/README.md

 Hello 👋

 **[ready, set, plot!](https://barreiro-r.shinyapps.io/ready-set-plot/)** is a R Shiny web aplication to easily create overlapping set plots such as Venn Diagrams and Euler Plots.
-It is manly an aplication based on `eulerr` R package developed by github.com/jorlas/eulerr.
+It is mainly an aplication based on `eulerr` R package developed by [github.com/jorlas/eulerr](https://jolars.github.io/eulerr/).

 See the running aplication at [shinyapps.io/ready-set-plot](https://barreiro-r.shinyapps.io/ready-set-plot/)